Fania/franz-marc/README.md

 ## Todos

+- [ ] add short info about me to about plus contact?
+- [ ] add details of keyboard shortcuts to about page
 - [ ] create gallery "slideshow" that cycles through different options
 - [ ] re-enable motion.js in html!!!!
 - [ ] remove tap/drag listeners